Viking Medallions and Pendants

 Ing

 5123; Ing is the earlier form of Freyr.
-The full name is Ingvi-Frey, Lord Ing.
-This is said to be styled after one from Norway, but I haven't been able to track down the original.
+The full name is Ingvi-Freyr, Lord Ing.
+The image and inscription were supplied by a visiting Norwegian practioner of the Old Religion.
+It's said to be an invocation to Ing, that he provides the opportunity to achieve the most of one's potential.
+Ing supplies the opportunity, it up to you to make it happen.
 It's about 1 5/8' tall including the ring, and about 5/8" wide.

 Click here for a larger